 as all that I could see, was ‘disco lights’.

 But then Somehow I managed to reach my ola cab,

-and took a long breath for the accomplished mission.
+and took a long breath after such horrific situation.

 I waited no more and asked the cab driver,